 -

-The Mathematics Department offers Minors in Pure Mathematics, Applied Mathematics and Secondary Education Mathematics.
-The Mathematics Minors are designed for students majoring in another discipline (e.g. engineering, physics, business, economics, computer science, or liberal studies) who have an interest in continued mathematical study and who wish to develop an undergraduate background in mathematics that goes beyond the requirements of their degree program.
+The Mathematics Department offers minors in Mathematics and Statistics and Data Science.
+The Mathematics minors are designed for students majoring in another discipline (e.g. engineering, physics, business, economics, computer science, or liberal studies) who have an interest in continued mathematical study and who wish to develop an undergraduate background in mathematics that goes beyond the requirements of their degree program.
 The additional mathematics preparation provided by our minors give students a real advantage in pursuing graduate work in their discipline as well as important quantitative and reasoning tools directly applicable in their chosen careers.

 -